 Opiates can make you throw up—this can even happen to someone given opiates by a doctor—which is why many people don’t like taking them.

-Your brain produces its own versions of opiates, called endogenous opioids.
-These chemicals act just like opiates, binding to opiate receptors.
+Your brain makes its own versions of opioids, called endogenous opioids.
+These chemicals act just like opioid drugs, attaching to opiate receptors in your brain.
 Endogenous opioids help your body control pain.
-If you’ve ever felt pleasantly relaxed after exercising a lot, that feeling was probably caused by the release of this natural chemical in your brain.
+If you’ve ever felt pleasantly relaxed after exercising a lot, that feeling was probably caused by the release of these natural chemicals (sometimes called "endrophins") in your brain.